MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: Technical Details for MyoInteract

 \subsubsection{Public Display Interaction}

-The buttons are represented as vertical square boxes with face widths of 5cm with their $[y,z]$ coordinates in cm set to $[-0.15, 0.01]$, $[0.15, 0.01]$, $[-0.15, -0.29]$, and $[0.15, -0.29]$, on a flat vertical plane 42cm in front of the user's shoulder respectively.
-All of these buttons required a minimum touch force of 1N to successfully register the button being pressed.
+The buttons are represented as vertical square boxes of face widths 5 cm with their $[y,z]$ coordinates in meters set to $[-0.15, 0.01]$, $[0.15, 0.01]$, $[-0.15, -0.29]$, and $[0.15, -0.29]$, on a flat vertical plane 42 cm in front of the user's shoulder, respectively.
+All of these buttons require a minimum touch force of 1 N to successfully register the button being pressed.